W2GSB

 12. Emergency and Special Event communications have priority and any special event for which the repeaters are to be used shall be cleared through the Repeater Trustee.

-13. In the event of an emergency, Town of Babylon ARES/RACES has priority usage and complete control of the repeaters for as long as the emergency exists.
+13. Emergency communications has priority usage and complete control of the repeaters for as long as the emergency exists.
 A Net Control Station will call up and direct the Net.

 14. If you hear stations jamming or interfering do not make any comment.
 If you can override the interference, continue with your conversation.
 If you can not continue, sign off the repeater in a normal manner.